Label Inference Attacks against Node-level Vertical Federated GNNs: Methodology

 \subsubsection{Attack Concept}

 The intuition behind our label inference attack is to leverage the leakage from the gradients to steal the labels from the server.
 Using gradient leakage is a common strategy in federated learning settings, where such information is the only information shared between the parties involved in the system~\cite{zhu2019deep}.
 While in the beginning, gradients were considered safe to share, recently, researchers showed that this is not the case since they carry information about processed data along with the final outputs through the loss function~\cite{zhu2019deep}.
 Our attack strategy is based on this concept; indeed, during the training of a federated model, the attack is carried out by leveraging only the gradients returned by the server without requiring any additional background information from other participants.
-For this reason, the attack can go unnoticed by utilizing only local information available on the controlled malicious client.
+For this reason, the attack can go unnoticed by utilizing only local information available on the controlled malicious client and the history of gradients collected during the training of the federated model.

-In practice, as shown in Figure~\ref{fig:attack_framework}, assuming that the attacker controls a client $A$, the idea is to infer the private labels by trying to match the gradients $\nabla W$ for the local model $f_A$, computed based on the information returned by the server, with adversarial gradients generated by the attacker $\nabla W'$.
-This strategy is similar to the one proposed in~\cite{zhu2019deep} used to recover the training data in HFL.
-However, in HFL, an adversarial client controls a complete local model, including the gradients of all the parameters of the local model, while in VFL, the adversarial client controls only part of the federated model and has only access to the gradients of its local model which cannot run independently~\cite{fu2022label}, thus making the VFL setting more challenging.